 So where can you find the support and community you so desperately need?
 One fantastic option is a private online support group.
-Here are the two I like to recommend, and am most active in.
-(Tell them Raising Devon sent you!)
+Here are the three I like to recommend, and am most active in.
+(Tell them that I sent you!)

 You don’t have to do this alone!

 Parenting a child with developmental trauma and Reactive Attachment Disorder (RAD) is extremely isolating and difficult.
 As parents, we simply don’t fit into the typical parenting support groups.
 We need our own “extreme parenting” support groups which are hard to find.
 Finding community and support are key to our own mental wellness and providing the best care we can to our children.

 If you’re considering starting your own local group, here are some tips to help you get started.

 - Create a “come as you are” atmosphere with no strings or commitments.
 Some parents may only come once or may not be able to attend regularly.
 Make sure people know it’s okay to show up in their sweats, for just an hour, or only once every few months.
 This is the flexibility acceptance parents desperately need.